scp222thj/MalumMenu/README.md

 <p align="center">
 <b>An easy-to-use Among Us cheat menu with a simple GUI and lots of useful modules. </b>
+Note: this is an unofficial rework of the MaluMenu mod with everything I wanted to add and which were refused, check the official one here: https://github.com/scp222thj/MalumMenu

 # 😎 Table Of Contents
 - [🎁 Releases](#-releases)